x0xman/IslamicAzkarBot/README.md

 </p>

 ## Islamic Azkar - Telegram Bot
-[+] Islamic Azkar Telegram Bot , The bot will be send zekr to your group chat Every 5 hours it will send a message to your chat_id
+[+] Islamic Azkar Telegram Bot , The bot sends "zikr" every 5 hours and if you add it to your group,it will send this kind of message every day

 ## Installation :rocket:
    `git clone https://github.com/x0xman/IslamicAzkarBot.git`